idaholab/Deep-Lynx/ui/Next/README.md

 #### MUI

 UX components come from MUI.
-They have good documentation and are probably the most prominent component library in the world.
-You can style them with JSX using their native `sx` prop.
+They have good documentation, a mature codebase, and are probably the most recognizeable component library in the world.
+You can style them with JSX using their native `sx` prop, or with TailwindCSS using the React `className` prop.

 #### TailwindCSS

-Eventually we should use Tailwind to design custom styles, and insert them into our MUI components using their `sx` prop.
+Tailwind is used to design custom styles, and insert them into our MUI components using their `className` prop.
 These global styles or themes might live in the `lib` directory.

-#### useSWR

-This is the data fetching hook recommended by NextJS for client side data fetching.

-#### useContext
+#### Redux

-Notice that a custom hook is defined in `src/app/(main)/containers/[containerID]/layout.tsx`.
-This hook wraps the `useContext` React hook to provide container metadata to any component that requires it.
-You can pull the container's metadata into a component by calling `useContainer()`.
+Redux is a state management library that implements a global store, enabling components to access application state anywhere in the component hierarchy.
+Developers can both read from and write to the Redux store.
+The store differs from any implementation of React contexts, which are read-only and accessible only by components with a direct ancestry.